1. Find out what to do if you miss the 6-month deadline

 The WSIB can extend the deadline for filing your claim if:

-- a law changed and now you might be able to get a benefit that you couldn't get in the past
+- a law changed and now you might be able to get a benefit that you could not get in the past

 - you made a claim for benefits in another province by mistake

-- your employer didn't file an Employer's Report of Injury/Disease (Form 7) and forced you not to file a Form 6
+- your employer did not file an Employer's Report of Injury/Disease (Form 7), and

 Extending the deadline for “exceptional circumstances”